eugenioLopezRamos/slika-photography/README.md

 _admin panel front end_

+**DONE**

+- Make the file manager css its own file instead of using the style tag, it has grown quite a bit
 - Working.... type of message when AJAX is sent but in process.
-- Make an option to just upload(instead of creating 9001 versions of the img)
-- 99.9% I'll make the file manager css its own file instead of using the style tag, it has grown quite a bit

-**DONE**

 - Sort files into files and folders, right now it looks messy.
 - Added icons for folders and files on file manager
 - change the bottom bar and contact tab logos to something on the server.